Work in prison

 The completion of overtime or overtime leads to an increase in remuneration.

-Remuneration of prisoners under a prison employment contract shall be paid to the prison, unless the application sentencing judges decided otherwise.
+Remuneration for inmates under a prison employment contract shall be paid to the prison, unless the application sentencing judges decided otherwise.

 Payment of any periodic penalty payments